 I LOVE a small town.
 Always have.
 Walking down an old Main Street brings about an inexplicable nostalgia that gives me all the warm fuzzies.
 I might be partial to my home state, but small towns in South Carolina are even sweeter because of the people and personalities you come across.

-Edgefield’s downtown is the definition of quaint, from the colorful shop windows to the old-school barbershop to the turkey statues scattered throughout the square.
+The town of Edgefield’s downtown is the definition of quaint, from the colorful shop windows to the old-school barbershop to the turkey statues scattered throughout the square.
 Yes, you did read that correctly.
-Edgefield is home to the National Wild Turkey Federation, and therefore the town honors the stars of Thanksgiving with colorful commemorations on several street corners.
+Edgefield was once home to the National Wild Turkey Federation, and therefore the town honors the stars of Thanksgiving with colorful commemorations on several street corners.
 They’re quirky, yet act as a perfect addition to the town’s decor.

 While I definitely wasn’t going to miss out on the opportunity to explore the town square or eat at a local restaurant like the Old Edgefield Grill (I recommend the famous “OEG” Burger with pimento cheese and fried green tomatoes), my reason for coming to Edgefield was pottery.
 Fun fact: South Carolina has three unique art forms—Gullah Sweetgrass Baskets in the Lowcountry, Catawba Pottery in the northern reaches of the state, and the subject of today’s visit: Edgefield Pottery.

 In search of a more durable container for both solid and liquid sustenance, Dr. Abner Landrum used local materials to create Edgefield Pottery more than 200 years ago.
 The food-safe stoneware was an essential household commodity before it was displaced by the mason jars we’re so familiar with today.
-But Master Potter Justin Guy still works to keep the art form alive through both his craft and storytelling at Old Edgefield Pottery and Museum.
+But just down the road in Johnston, South Carolina, Master Potter Justin Guy still works to keep the art form alive through both his craft and storytelling.

 After my quick history lesson and viewing the finished products, Justin showed me some of the basics of operating the potter’s wheel.
 One of the hardest parts was getting the rhythm of the foot pedal down and remembering to keep my elbows on my knees.
 Pro potter tip: Don’t wear clothes you are fond of—you are going to get messy!